-Grief, loss and introspection, the deepest unfinished prayer the disciples have ever endured in the dark interval after Jesus is gone, is what becomes the foundation of the Church at Pentecost.
-He returns to them in wind, fire and an earthquake.
+So, the process of expanding love must begin.
+It gave birth to the church then; it calls the church now to new life.
+Grief, loss and introspection, the deepest unfinished prayer the disciples endured after Jesus dies, become the foundation of the Church at Pentecost.
+He returns to them with wind, fire and earthquake.

-We who believe in Jesus have made his life, death and resurrection the narrative of our own existence.
-We are about to enter the liturgical time between the Ascension and Pentecost.
-Jesus must go away in order to return in the Holy Spirit.
-It is sacred time of waiting and longing before the birth of something new and wonderful.
+If we believe in Jesus, we must make his life, death and resurrection the foundation of our existence.
+Liturgically, we are entering the dark interval between the Ascension and Pentecost.
+Jesus must go away in order to return to us in the Holy Spirit.
+It is a sacred time of waiting and longing for the birth of something new and wonderful.